A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Introduction

 The outer X-ray nebula likely corresponds to the shocked interface between the interstellar matter~(ISM) and an expanding matter ejected at the merger of the progenitor binary.
-From the angular size $\theta_\mathrm{out}$ and the emission measure of the outer X-ray nebula $\mathrm{EM}_\mathrm{out}$, \cite{Oskinova_et_al_20} estimated the ejecta mass as $M_\mathrm{ej} \sim 0.1~M_\odot$.
-Assuming that the bulk of the nebula is expanding with a velocity comparable with the dust-rich ring, i.e., $\sim 1,000\,\mathrm{km\,s^{-1}}$, the kinetic energy is estimated to be $E_\mathrm{ej} \sim 10^{48}\,\mathrm{erg}$.
-Such properties are compatible to so-called Type Iax supernovae (SNe Iax; \citealt{2013ApJ...767...57F}), which can be accompanied by the merger of carbon-oxygen and/or oxygen-neon WDs~\citep[see e.g.,][]{2018ApJ...869..140K}.
+From the {angular radius} $\theta_\mathrm{out}$ and the emission measure of the outer X-ray nebula $\mathrm{EM}_\mathrm{out}$, \cite{Oskinova_et_al_20} estimated the ejecta mass as $M_\mathrm{ej} \sim 0.1~M_\odot$.
+Assuming that the bulk of the nebula is expanding with a velocity comparable to the dust-rich ring, i.e., $\sim 1,000\,\mathrm{km\,s^{-1}}$ \citep[][]{2021ApJ...918L..33R}, the kinetic energy is estimated to be $E_\mathrm{ej} \sim 10^{48}\,\mathrm{erg}$.
+Such properties are compatible with so-called Type Iax supernovae (SNe Iax; \citealt{2013ApJ...767...57F}), which can be accompanied by the merger of carbon-oxygen and/or oxygen-neon WDs~\citep[see e.g.,][]{2018ApJ...869..140K}.
 Interestingly, \cite{2021ApJ...918L..33R} and \cite{Lykou2022} pointed out that the sky location and the timing of the hypothesized merger are in accord with the ancient records on a historical Galactic SN, SN 1181.
-The documented apparent magnitude of SN 1181 is also consistent with SNe Iax, although the uncertainties are large \cite[][]{2023arXiv230104807S}.
+The documented apparent magnitude of SN 1181 is also consistent with SNe Iax, although the uncertainties are large \cite[][]{2023MNRAS.523.3885S}. {}{In addition, recently, \cite{2023ApJ...945L...4F} analyzed deep optical [SII] $\lambda \lambda6716,6713$ images and revealed radially aligned filaments with angular scales of 5 -- 20 arcsec.
+The authors proposed that these filaments can be formed via the photoionization of the ejecta if the ionizing photons are produced by the dissipation of the wind luminosity and injected into a clumpy region.}